gabriel4649/JMdictDB/README.txt

    and Examples files into it and recreate the necessary foreign key constraints and indexes which were disabled during loading for performance reasons.
 If any of the prerequistite files are already present (such as the .pgi files produced by the parsers), it will use them.
 To force a complete reloading from scratch (except for the fetching which will be done only if the needed XML file are not present), use

         make reloadall

-   To load a different set of corpora or in a diffent order you'll need to do the steps explicitly.
+   To load a different set of corpora or in a different order you'll need to do the steps explicitly.
 For example, to load JMdict and Kanjidic2, only, run make four times with the targets:

         make jmnew       # Create empty jmdictdb database. make loadjm      # Load JMdict
         make loadkd      # Load Kanjidic2
-        make postload    # Re-create constraints and indices.
+        make postload    # Resolve xrefs and update sequences.

-   In particular "make postload" should be run last to finalize a sequence of "make loadxx" operations.
+   In particular "make postload" should always be run last to finalize a sequence of "make loadxx" operations.

    After the above "make" commands have completed sucessfully you will have a database named "jmnew" which can be examined to confirm the data is as expected.